Find Affordable College Courses

 Salt Lake City, UT

 A rank of #4 on this year’s list means University of Utah is a great value for romance languages students.
-Located in the midsize city of Salt Lake City, U of U is a public school with a very large student population.
+Located in the medium-sized city of Salt Lake City, U of U is a public school with a fairly large student population.

 U of U undergraduate students pay an average of $28,345 in tuition and fees each year.

-In addition to its great value ranking, U of U is in the top 20% of all schools on our Best Romance Languages Schools in the Rocky Mountains Region list.
+U of U also claimed a spot on our Best Romance Languages Schools in the Rocky Mountains Region list.
+It’s in the top 20% of all schools in this category.

 Read More…

-USU undergraduate students pay an average of $23,435 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at USU are $23,435 a year.
 Romance Languages majors at USU take out an average of $22,038 in student loans while working on their egree.

 Full Romance Languages at Utah State University Report